 Okay guys, I know how easy it is to run down to Walmart and grab a box bleach, but DON’T!
 If you want to really damage your hair and end up with a color not even similar to what you imagined, I can’t stop you.
 But those pictures on the front?
 Yeah, they’re liars!
 Any hairstylist’s worst nightmare is a client strolling in plopping down in your chair and saying, “Oh!
 It’s a box color!”.
 If you’re going to do it yourself USE PROFESSIONAL PRODUCTS!
 Your hair and stylist will thank you.

 I like to use Wella Blondor Multi Blonde Powder Lightener, It’s my favorite bleach to use!
-However, if you have a slightly smaller budget, Quick White Powder Lightener is still a good option and is about $15 cheaper!
+However, if you have a slightly smaller budget, Clairol Professional Basic White is still a decent option and is much cheaper!

 Oh Olaplex, the fountain of youth for your hair!
 If you ever plan on lightening your hair, Olaplex is a necessity!
 Olaplex is a professional hair 3 step treatment to limit the amount of damage done to the hair when coloring and lightening.
 It strengthens, multiplies, and protects disulfide bonds, which means lighter and longer hair!
 This stuff is gold my friends.
 However, the only place to find it if you aren’t licensed is online!
 It can get pretty pricey, but it’s worth every penny.
 Olaplex Traveling Stylist Kit for All Hair Types Kit.
 Guys, even if you aren’t doing your hair yourself grab some Olaplex and bring it to your stylist!
 Tell her in advance in case she hasn’t used it before!
 It will literally save your hair!
 Go check out Olaplex on Instagram (@Olaplex)and you’ll see what I’m talking about!
 Never lighten without Olaplex!!